 Teaching teens that driving is a privilege, not a right, and holding them accountable for things under their control can create a level of trust and responsibility.
 Provide opportunities for your teen to help change the oil, check the car fluids, change a tire, and contribute to the cost of fuel.
 Give them the knowledge and the tools that they need to be adequately prepared, allowing them to hone their skills over time.
 Teens need to understand that they are part of a larger community of drivers and that everyone needs to do their part to create safer driving conditions—and ultimately to save lives.
 Instead of creating an environment in which teens feel they cannot be trusted, instill within them a healthy sense of responsibility, intelligence, and judiciousness.
 Understand that all of us have been in their shoes and that we want them to succeed, be safe, and keep others safe.

-Bachus & Schanker, LLC is committed to protecting the rights of its clients.
-If you or someone you know has been involved in a car accident involving teen drivers, please feel confident in contacting a member of our team.
+Bachus & Schanker is committed to protecting the rights of its clients.
+If you or someone you know has been involved in a car accident involving teen drivers, please feel confident in contacting one of our auto accident attorneys.
 They will work to provide you with the legal representation and compensation you deserve.